Los Angeles Traffic Grid Lock

 Add to that the projected population growth for both of these counties in the future and you have the makings of a real traffic problem.
 Just take a look at the below graph from 2015 showing that L.A. has the worst traffic congestion in the nation.

 So what then is the answer to this traffic congestion and gridlock in these two counties - Los Angeles and Orange County?
+The question is will the current LA light Rail plan through 2030 on its own merit realistically remove sufficient cars off of the LA/Orange County Freeways to make a difference – LA and Orange Counties need ridership on a transit system to increase not by several 10,000 riders per day but by several 100,000 riders per day.
+Thus LA and Orange County strategy may just need to be an integrated transit system involving several systems such as CNG Bus, Light Rail, Monorail, and tunnels.
+Angelinos will get out of their vehicles and off the freeways for two main reasons 1st) if it saves them more than just a buck and 2nd) is convenient or more or less equal to their current commute – the commute via transit can be longer but not by much.
 Ultimately it is up to the people of Los Angeles and Orange Counties to decide on a solution to the gridlock, provided they want one, but it does seem like an impossible job and the situation does not appear to be getting any better either.

 “The great late science fiction author Ray Bradbury had it right when he said Los Angeles needs a Monorail to solve its congestion problem.”But building such a system would not be without complexity and cost, and not everyone is on board for a monorail system, some are pushing for a subway system.
 In any event a new monorail would need to link with existing light rail transportation networks as well.